ATM usage fees: Australia

-In September 2017, the "Big Four" banks announced they would be abolishing non-customer ATM usage fees.
-The Commonwealth Bank was the first to make the announcement, shortly followed by the three other major banks; ANZ, NAB and Westpac.
+In September 2017, the "Big Four" banks announced they would abolish non-customer ATM usage fees.
+The Commonwealth Bank was the first to make the announcement, shortly followed by the three other major banks: ANZ, NAB and Westpac.
 The rediATM network charges up to A$2.50 for domestic cards and A$5.00 for international cards.

+Americas

 Brazil

 In Brazil, banks such as Caixa Econômica Federal, Banco do Brasil, Banco Bradesco, Banco Itaú and Banco Santander operate their own nationwide ATM networks.
 These ATMs can be found in many locations such as the bank branch itself, kiosks spread throughout a city or even supermarkets, gas stations, shopping malls and post offices, making it very convenient for the customer to make withdrawals and check balances without incurring any fees.
-There are also no denial fees (i.e. when trying to withdrawal more money than what's available in an account) as Brazilian businesses cannot charge for services not rendered.
+There are also no denial fees (i.e. when trying to withdraw more money than what's available in an account), as Brazilian businesses cannot charge for services not rendered.
 However, fees are assessed if there is excessive usage of the ATMs (i.e. one makes more withdrawals than what's allowed by their monthly maintenance fee).
 Fees and limits can be checked at the Brazilian Banking Federation (Febraban) website.

-Third-party networks

-Brazilian banks have several partnerships in place in order to extend their coverage.
+Brazilian banks have several partnerships in place in order to extend their coverage: